 A management calendar is a unified tool that the whole team can access and collaborate on, so it ensures all team members are on the same page.
 Anybody can easily understand who is in charge of what, and when something is due.
 Most importantly, team members and stakeholders can be updated in real-time when a change in the schedule is made.

 You should now have a solid understanding of why a project calendar is an essential tool to effectively organize and execute your project.
-But the next question poses itself: where’s the best place to build your project calendar to ensure you’re getting the best use of it?
+But the next question poses itself: how and where can you build your project calendar to ensure you’re getting the best use of it?

 There are a couple of options here, from using a simple Excel sheet, to a more visually stimulating Google Calendar, or a customizable project management tool like monday work management.
 The right choice depends on your unique needs and priorities, so we’ll go through the pros and cons of each for you to gain a clearer view of which choice is best.